karan-10001/karanpratapsingh_PV1/readme.md

 ## **Overview**
 I had heared a lot from seniors and other fellow developers that a developer should have a portfolio website through which he can demostrate and present his skills, also can provide people a way to connect with himself.

-After checking some portfolio websites, I decided to create my own and this project is a result of that.

-## **Technology Used**
-1. ReactJS
-2. Tailwind CSS

 ## **Some key features**
 1. A simple and easy to use user interface.
 2. Skills page has some dynamic bubbles for showcasing my skills.